Ethiopian cuisine: Tibs

 Meat along with vegetables are sautéed to make tibs (also tebs, t'ibs, tibbs, etc., Ge'ez: ጥብስ ṭïbs).
 Tibs is served in a variety of manners, and can range from hot to mild or contain little to no vegetables.
 There are many variations of the delicacy, depending on type, size or shape of the cuts of meat used.
 Beef, mutton, and goat are the most common meats used in the preparation of tibs.

 The mid-18th-century European visitor to Ethiopia Remedius Prutky describes tibs as a portion of grilled meat served "to pay a particular compliment or show especial respect to someone."
 It may still be seen this way; today the dish is prepared to commemorate special events and holidays.

-Kinche (Qinch'e)
+Kinche (qinch'e)

-Kinche (Qinch’e), a porridge, is a very common Ethiopian breakfast or supper.
-It is incredibly simple, inexpensive, and nutritious.
+Kinche (qinch’e), a porridge, is a very common Ethiopian breakfast or supper.
+It is simple, inexpensive, and nutritious.
 It is made from cracked wheat, Ethiopian oats, barley or a mixture of those.
 It can be boiled in either milk or water with a little salt.
 The flavor of kinche comes from the nit'ir qibe, which is a spiced butter.
+Once cooked, kinche is combined in the pan with clarified spiced butter, oil, and fried onions, though it can also be enjoyed plain without any additional seasonings.

+Salads

+Azifa is an Ethiopian lentil salad made with mustard seed, jalapeños, and onions, and it is a dish often served cold.
+Buticha is an Ethiopian chickpea salad which is often served cold, and is sometimes compared to hummus.
+Timatim (tomato) salad is also common.

+Ethnic dishes

+Amhara dishes

+The Amharas' cuisine features a wide variety of dishes and beverages, often centered around injera, a sourdough flatbread made from teff flour.
+The cuisine is known for its use of spices, rich stews, and traditional cooking methods.